sammytesfai/Multi-Chain-Data-Verification-with-ZKP/modified-test-net/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 - the name of the container needs to match what the peer has in the `connection.json`
 - the peer is connecting to the chaincode container via the docker network.
 Therefore port 9999 does not need to be forwarded to the host
 - If you are going to single step in a debugger, then you are likely to hit the Fabric transaction timeout value.
 By default this is 30 seconds, meaning the chaincode has to complete transactions in 30 seconds or less.
-In the `test-network/docker/docker-composer-test-net.yml` add `CORE_CHAINCODE_EXECUTETIMEOUT=300s` to the environment options of each peer.
+In the `modified-test-net/docker/docker-composer-test-net.yml` add `CORE_CHAINCODE_EXECUTETIMEOUT=300s` to the environment options of each peer.
-- In the command above, the `-d` option has been removed from the command the test-network would have used, and has been replaced with `-it`.
+- In the command above, the `-d` option has been removed from the command the modified-test-net would have used, and has been replaced with `-it`.
 This means that docker container will not run in detached mode, and will run in the foreground.

 For Node.js please note: